 We commenced our operations in October 2017 and have achieved rapid growth since our inception.
-As of March 31, 2019, we operated 2,370 stores in 28 cities in China and had over 16.8 million cumulative transacting customers.
+As of September 30, 2019, we operated 3,680 coffee stores in 43 cities in China and had 30.7 million cumulative transacting customers.
 However, our limited operating history may not be indicative of our future growth or financial results.
 There is no assurance that we will be able to maintain our historical growth rates in future periods.
 Our growth rates may decline for any number of possible reasons and some of them are beyond our control, including decreasing customer spending, increasing competition, declining growth of China's coffee industry or China's food and beverage sector in general, emergence of alternative business models, or changes in government policies or general economic conditions.
-We will continue to expand our store network and product offerings to bring greater convenience to our customers and to increase our customer base and number of transactions.
-However, the execution of our expansion plan is subject to uncertainty and the total number of items sold and number of transacting customers may not grow at the rate we expect for the reasons stated above.
-If our growth rates decline, investors' perceptions of our business and prospects may be adversely affected and the market price of the ADSs could decline.
-In addition, since our business model is innovative in China's coffee industry, it increased the difficulty in evaluating our business and future prospects based on our historical operational or financial result.
+We will continue to expand our store network and product offerings and may explore new operating models to bring greater convenience to our customers and to increase our customer base and number of transactions.
+For example, we launched our retail partnership model initiative and our "Luckin Tea" Brand in September 2019, and opened our first partnership tea store in October 2019.
+However, the execution of our expansion plan and new business initiatives are subject to uncertainty and the total number of items sold and number of transacting customers may not grow at the rate we expect for the reasons stated above.
+In addition, there may be particular complexities, regulatory or otherwise, associated with our expansion into new markets or business sectors.
+If our growth rates decline, investors' perceptions of our business and prospects may be adversely affected and the trading price of the ADSs could decline.
+In addition, since our business model is innovative in China's coffee industry, it may increase the difficulty in evaluating our business and future prospects based on our historical operational or financial results.